ethereum-optimism/design-docs/protocol/l1-upgrades.md

   }

   /// @notice Called to upgrade a pre-existing system.
-  /// TODO: clarify how to handle this if no new values are being added. function upgrade(bytes32 _bar) public {
+  ///         This function is only necessary if new values are being added to the storage layout. function upgrade(bytes32 _bar) public {
     bar = _bar;
   }